 Work smarter, not harder: The 80/20 principle

-Knowing the best uses of your time is much more valuable than trying harder, working longer or complaining about not having enough time to blog.
+Knowing the best uses of your time is much more valuable than trying harder, working longer or complaining about not having enough time.

 Then spend most of your time doing those meaningful activities, and stop wasting time on unproductive tasks that you’re not good at or that are irrelevant to your success.